The holidays can be a time when a sense of entitlement shows its ugly face. Here are some strategies keep kids grounded during the holiday season.

-“Last year I got Grace’s dog so this year I want the horse.”
+“Last year I got Grace’s dog so this year I need the horse.”

 Pages are earmarked.
 Images circled.
-Even a bit of negotiating takes place between sisters to determine who should get what.
+Even a bit of strategizing takes place between sisters to determine who should get what to maximize the haul.

-These are the beginning stages of what entitlement looks like.
+These are the beginning stages of what a sense of entitlement looks like.
 The idea that kids deserve or even need certain gifts for Christmas.
 The attitude that if they don’t get what they want, they’ve been cheated.

 Toning Down Entitlement

+Yes, that’s right.
 Other than letting us know what they want for Christmas, sometimes in a bit more of an assertive way than we’d like, our girls are pretty good about not acting like they deserve everything on their Christmas list.

-Maybe I got lucky.
-Maybe I’ve been blessed with kids who are naturally grateful for what they have.
+Think we’ve we been blessed with kids who are naturally grateful for what they have?

 My kids, like any other child growing up in western society, are bombarded with messages of commercialism.
-From catalogs, ads, trips to the mall, even talk among friends, the message they receive is clear – kids deserve presents and lots of them on Christmas morning (or whichever holiday your family celebrates).
+From catalogs, ads, trips to the mall, even talk among friends, the message they receive is clear: kids deserve presents, and lots of them, on Christmas morning (or whichever holiday your family celebrates).

 The face of entitlement is ugly.
 And any parent’s initial reaction when confronted with a sense of entitlement is to get frustrated and simply tell their kids they’re being selfish or greedy or downright spoiled.

-Instead, parents can see signs of entitlement as a learning opportunity.
-A chance to teach kids how money works and what it means to have limited resources and make trade-off decisions.
+But instead, parents should see these signs of entitlement as a learning opportunity – a chance to teach kids how money works and what it means to have limited resources and make trade-off decisions.

 It’s not always easy, and you can expect to get push-back.
 What kid wants a life lesson when they’re thinking about holiday presents?
 But these lessons are far more valuable than that Lego set under the tree.

 Begin a Holiday Motto

 One way to set limits is to come up with a family holiday motto.
-For example, Lauren Greutman’s family follows the philosophy of getting everyone something they need, something they want, something they wear and something to read.
-The benefits of a family motto is that everyone knows what to expect on Christmas morning and few comparisons can be made between one child’s bounty and another’s.
+For example, Lauren Greutman’s family follows the philosophy of getting everyone “something they need, something they want, something they wear and something to read”.
+This way everyone knows what to expect on Christmas morning and few comparisons can be made between one child’s bounty and another’s.

 Have Kids Make a List